-§11.10 Third Party Request for Administrative Deficiency for Competitive HTC Applications
+§11.10.-Third Party Request for Administrative Deficiency for Competitive HTC Applications.

-The purpose of the Third Party Request for Administrative Deficiency (RFAD) process is to allow an unrelated person or entity to bring new, material information about an Application to staff's attention.
+- (a) The purpose of the Third Party Request for Administrative Deficiency (RFAD) process is to allow an unrelated person or entity to bring new, material information about an Application to staff's attention.
 Such Person may request staff to consider whether a matter in an Application in which the Person has no involvement should be the subject of an Administrative Deficiency.
-Staff will consider the request and proceed as it deems appropriate under the applicable rules including, if the Application in question has a noncompetitive score relative to other Applications in the same Set-Aside or subregion or will not be eligible for an award through the collapse as outlined in 10 TAC §11.6(3), not reviewing the matter further.
-If the assertion(s) in the RFAD have been addressed through the Application review process, and the RFAD does not contain new information, staff will not review or act on it.
-The RFAD may not be used to appeal staff decisions regarding competing Applications (§2306.6715(b)).
-Any RFAD that questions a staff decision regarding staff's scoring of an Application filed by another Applicant will be disregarded.
-Requestors must provide, at the time of filing the request, all briefings, documentation, and other information that the requestor offers in support of the deficiency.
+While an Administrative Deficiency may be issued as the result of an RFAD, not all RFADs will result in an Administrative Deficiency being issued. - (b) Staffstaff will consider- each RFAD received and proceed as it deems appropriate under the applicable rules including, if the Application in question has a noncompetitive score relative to other Applications in the same Set-Aside or subregion or will not be eligible for an award through the collapse as outlined in §11.6(3) of this chapter (related to Competitive HTC Allocation Process), not reviewing the matter further. - (c) If the assertion(s) in the RFAD describe matters that are part of the Application review process, and the RFAD does not contain information not present in the Application, staff will not review or act on it. - (d) The RFAD and any testimony presented to the Board regarding the result of an RFAD may not be used to appeal staff decisions regarding competing Applications (§2306.6715(b)).
+Any RFAD that questions a staff decision regarding staff's scoring of an Application filed by another Applicant will be disregarded. - (e) Requestors must provide, at the time of filing the request all information that the requestor offers in support of the deficiency.
 A copy of the request and supporting information must be provided by the requestor directly to the Applicant at the same time it is provided to the Department.
 Requestors must provide sufficient credible evidence that, if confirmed, would substantiate the deficiency request.
 Assertions not accompanied by supporting documentation susceptible to confirmation will not be considered.
+An RFAD that expresses the requestor's opinion will not be considered.

-Staff shall provide to the Board a written report summarizing each third party request for administrative deficiency and the manner in which it was addressed.
+- (f) Staff shall provide to the Board a written report summarizing each third party request for administrative deficiency and the manner in which it was addressed.
 Interested persons may provide testimony on this report before the Board takes any formal action to accept the report.
-The results of a RFAD may not be appealed by the Requestor.
-A scoring notice or termination notice that results from a RFAD may be appealed by the Applicant as further described in §11.902 of this chapter, relating to Appeals Process.
-Information received after the RFAD deadline will not be considered by staff or presented to the Board unless the information is of such a matter as to warrant a termination notice.
+When the Board receives a report on the disposition of RFADs it may, for any staff disposition contained in the report, change the conclusion if it believes the change is necessary to bring the result into compliance with applicable laws and rules as construed by the Board; or if based on public testimony, it believes staff's conclusion should be revisited, it may remand the RFAD to staff for further consideration, which may result in a reaffirmation, reversal, or modification. - (g) The results of a RFAD may not be appealed by the requestor, and testimony to the Board arguing staff's determination will not be considered unless the requestor can show that staff failed to follow the applicable rule. - (h) A scoring notice or termination notice that results from a RFAD may be appealed by the Applicant as further described in §11.902 of this chapter, relating to Appeals Process. - (i) Information received after the RFAD deadline will not be considered by staff or presented to the Board unless the information is of such a matter as to warrant a termination notice.